The Layoff Lady

 • Signing Bonus: Additional money you may receive for agreeing to work for a given company outside of your agreed-upon salary.
 This is usually a one-time payment paid out as an incentive to accept a job offer.

-Employer Money You May Recieve For A Specific Purpose
+Employer Money For A Specific Purpose

 In addition to receiving money in the form of a check or payment payable to you, you may also receive money earmarked for a specific purpose.